 - Adam says "bone of my bone, flesh of my flesh".
-He actually says: "Wow, we totally fit in an amazing way.
+He actually says: "Wow, we are such an amazing match!
 We are absolutely made for each other."
 Notice Adam's reaction.
 You can feel his surprise about Eve.
-Our counter-part God created will always be somebody who fits the way we are, being very similar in many aspects and differ in a few to create a good measure of diversity which will create growth into the depth on both sides.
+The counter-part God created for you will always be somebody who fits the way you are, being very similar in many aspects and differ in a few to create a good measure of diversity which will foster growth.

-An encouraging Word for SinglesI know, sometimes this time of sleeping and leaning back can feel very very long.
-And sometimes it is just too easy to force something to happen, but we will only create pain to ourselves by doing this.
+An Encouraging Word to SinglesI know, sometimes this time of 'sleeping', trusting and waiting can feel very long and quite tiresome.
+It's just too easy to get tired of waiting and force something to happen, but we will only create pain to ourselves by doing this.
 Have a bit more patience and let God do the work.
-He knows best and can do best.
+He knows best and will do the best.